 Furthermore, teens sometimes take several drugs at the same time, which can be deadly.
 Known as cocktails, these drug combinations can lead to overdoses.

 In addition, a study by the National Household Survey on Drug Abuse concludes that adolescents are at the greatest risk of starting illegal drug use.
-Furthermore, kids display signs of teenage drug use at younger ages.
+Furthermore, kids display signs of teenage drug abuse at younger ages.
 The study reveals that kids are falling into abusive drug patterns as early as the sixth, seventh, and eighth grades (12 to14 years old).

 According to the authors of the study: